 Once on board, I made my way to my middle seat.
 Fortunately for me, 2 nice ladies of small built came and sat beside me.
 We had a bit of chat throughout the flight and some explanation on the last flight.
 Great chat!
 Anyway, once everyone was settled down, the Captain gave us a warm welcome and was very informative with the flight details.
 This was our program.
 First, we had a toast to the B747-400 with either champaign or orange/apple juice which took place 30 minutes after take off.
 After that, we played our bingo game in which we had to get 5 numbers in straight, diagonally or horizontally.
-Once its done, we had an interval before our lunch and another hour later, another quiz this time it was questions on SQ's 747-400 history and then that was the last program before we enjoyed our landing in cloudy Hong Kong.
+Once it is done, we had an interval before our lunch and another hour later, another quiz this time it was questioned on SQ's 747-400 history and then that was the last program before we enjoyed our landing in cloudy Hong Kong.
 I have to admit I did quite a bit of exploring only in the Y class.
 I met up with a few old friends such as Benny Zheng, Aaron Yan, Nicholas Chee and new ones too.
 We all share the same passion, that is the love of flying and the aircraft we follow.
-It was a flight with mixed feeling to be honest.
-I wished SQ would kept the 747-400 longer, but then its the airline's policy to maintain a young fleet, so that I can understand.
+It was a flight with mixed feeling, to be honest.
+I wished SQ would keep the 747-400 longer, but then its the airline's policy to maintain a young fleet, so that I can understand.
 Just as long as the aircraft doesn't head to the scrap yard, that all matters.
 In fact, the good news for us is that this airline would be flying for Transaero once the aircraft touched down back to Singapore.
-Anyway here are some of my inflight photos.
+Anyway, here are some of my inflight photos.

 So happy to be on board the Queen of the sky once again.

-We got to play the Bingo game, unfortunately I didn't win.
+We got to play the Bingo game, unfortunately, I didn't win.

-News reporter was in action!
+A news reporter was in action!

-A proof to show that I was indeed on board 9V-SPQ!
+Proof to show that I was indeed on board 9V-SPQ!

 The in-flight meal was excellent, I had a choice of the beef or the fish.
 I chose the beef and it tasted better than the normal standard economy class.
 The best so far, for sure.
 Thoroughly enjoyed it, I had Singapore sling to complement my meal.

 Approach to HKG was slightly bumpy especially going through the clouds, as predicted by the Captain.
-There were 4 pilots on board today, so they would to take turns to fly this majestic aircraft.
+There were 4 pilots on board today so they would take turns to fly this majestic aircraft.
 21 cabin crews were on duty today taking turns of course.
 It was also nice to see Mr Mak walking around, having chats with passengers.
 Not just him, the pilots off duty were also seen.
 Anyway, seat belt sign came on and the landing in HKG was as usual, great!
 I was hoping to see a few fire engines waiting for our aircraft to pass them and a cannon salute for our aircraft, but that didn't happen.
 We landed on runway 07L and made our way to our gate at C25.
 The feeling of this being the last flight out of SIN has definitely got into my head at this point.
 It took me a while to realise and digest it, but at least we are ending it on a high note, right?

 Overall, this is not the typical normal flight you have, this flight was certainly special in many ways: Flying SQ's 747-400 on its last flight, flying with many familiar faces, playing games on board, interacting with the members of SQ's staffs and of course having a delicious meal fit for a King.